referential-ai/boswell-test/README.md

 A horizontal bar chart showing each model's Boswell Quotient score (0-100), ranked from highest to lowest.
 This visualization provides a quick overview of which models perform best overall when considering performance, evaluation capabilities, and efficiency.

 **Boswell Quotient Components** (`boswell_quotient_components.png`):
-A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency), showing the relative strengths and weaknesses of each model.
+A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency, empathy), showing the relative strengths and weaknesses of each model across all four dimensions.

 These visualizations provide at-a-glance insights into model performance, efficiency, and cost-effectiveness across the different test aspects.